heilaaks/snippy/README.md

 ## Introduction

-Snippy is a small command line tool to manage command and troubleshooting command reference logs.
+Snippy is a small command line tool to manage command and troubleshooting solutions.

 The project is based on personal interest to ramp-up competence around python and try to create something useful.

 ## Features